adelakobic/flea-box-folio/README.md

 [Screenshot of how the layout of the website should look.](./flea-assets/flea-images/layout.jpg)

 ## Problems encountered
-* geting the navigation bar to sit horizontally below the header 'Flea Box Folio
+* geting the navigation bar to sit horizontally below the header 'Flea Box Folio'
+* creating buttns that link to each section of the page
+* ensuring the UI buttons scroll down to the relevant section of the page
-* geting the aside bar to sit alongside the body of the text and images
+* geting the aside bar to sit alongside the body of the text and images even after using 'aside' tags  - TEMPORARILY FIXED 8 July 2022 by placing the aside tags in beween each section but they do not sit comfortably.
 * making the images fit the boxes after reducing their size, some are still too big for the box
-* ensuring the UI buttons scroll down to the relevant section of the page

 ## Changes made to the code